Lol3rrr/hls/Design.md

 ### Raft consensus
 * Stores which Volume is allocated to which Node (using access tokens not node identifiers)

+### Gossip Protocol
+* Runs periodically with random varience to reduce load spikes
+* Each Node randomly selects a fixed number of other Nodes in the Cluster to update
+* Sends its' latest information to the selected Nodes

 ### Volume CRDTs
 * Store all the Contents of the Volumes (Files/Directories)
 * Stores all the Chunks for each File